 Senior year is prime crunch time when it comes to your college scholarship search.
 If you're just starting the search process and need a little help getting off on the right foot, you've come to the right place.
 I've compiled a list of some of the best college scholarships for high school seniors based on availability and award amounts.
 These scholarships are generally flexible (so you'll be able to use them at any accredited college you attend), and they also don't have any geographical restrictions (so you're eligible to apply no matter where you live in the US).

 Don't forget to check out the end of the article for strategies on getting the most scholarship money possible!

 All scholarships are competitions—to win the following scholarships, though, you'll have to go head-to-head with other students.

 Students compete for this award by writing and recording an audio essay on a patriotic theme.
-The theme for the 2019-20 contest is "What Makes America Great" (the theme for 2020-21 has yet to be announced).
-The first-place winner gets a grand prize of $30,000 as well as an all-expenses-paid trip to Washington, DC.
-The program gives out a total of $2.1 million in awards and incentives each year.
+The theme for the 2019-20 contest was "What Makes America Great" (the theme for 2020-21 has yet to be announced).
+The first-place winner gets a grand prize of $30,000 and an all-expenses-paid trip to Washington, DC.
+The program gives out a total of $1.9 million in awards and incentives each year.

 - Eligibility: Students in grades 9-12